-As well as working the reflex points for any health or well-being issues you have, I treat the feet according to what I find.
-Some areas of your feet may feel tender, congested, tight or soft, for example.
-From the information you provide in your first consultation, along with the areas of imbalance I find in your your feet, I can create a bespoke treatment plan to support you should you wish to come for more sessions.
+As well as working the reflex points for any health or wellbeing issues you have, I treat you according to what I find.
+Some areas of your feet, face or hands may feel tender, congested, tight or soft, for example.
+From the information you provide in your first consultation, along with the areas of imbalance I find, I can create a bespoke treatment plan to support you should you wish to come for more sessions.

 I use different techniques and pressure in every treatment.
-Sometimes I'll apply a gentle pressure to your reflex points and other times pressure may be firmer.
+Sometimes I'll apply a gentle pressure to your reflex points, and facial reflexology treatments are always gentle.
+Other times pressure may be firmer, more so with foot reflexology.
 Sometimes you'll feel nothing other than a soothing sensation, and other times reflexes may be more tender to the touch.
 When I work on any sore spots this should feel therapeutic and manageable, a treatment shouldn't ever be torturously painful!
 I'll check in with you throughout the treatment to make sure you are comfortable.

 Whatever kind of treatment you receive, the overall feeling you should get is a sense of deep relaxation and balance.
 I'm a firm believer that reflexology gives you what you need, when you need it.
 I find that clients who arrive tired feel like they have more energy when they leave, and clients who are stressed feel clearer in their mind and more relaxed in their body.

 Confidentiality and trust are the foundation of the relationship I have with my clients.
 I am bound by the ethical guidelines of the Association of Reflexologists (AoR) to protect client confidentiality.
 You can be assured that whatever we discuss in my treatment room will stay confidential.

 In addition, any information I hold on my clients is stored in accordance with the Data Protection Act 1998.
 You can read here for information on how I handle your data for GDPR (General Data Protection Regulation, May 2018) compliance.